InternetEnemies/CombatCritters/Documents/Architecture.md

 ## com.internetEnemies.combatCritters.Logic

-This packages stores classes related to any complex logic the application uses.
+This package stores classes related to any complex logic the application uses.

 ### **PackOpener**
 Handles logic regarding the opening of packs.